dh-tech/dh-tech.github.io/content/news/2025-06-04-dhtech-symposium-agenda.md

 # Digital Humanities Tech Symposium at DH2025 - Agenda

-From July 14-18, 2025, [DH2025](https://dh2025.adho.org) will be held at Nova University in Lisbon, Portugal.
+From July 14-18, 2025, [DH2025](https://dh2025.adho.org) will be held at NOVA University in Lisbon, Portugal.
 DHTech will hold a mini-conference at DH2025, **the Digital Humanities Tech Symposium**.
 Typical DH conference presentations are focussed on the research with a slight nod to the technical details; we want to flip that format and dive more deeply into the technical aspects of the work, while still keeping it in context of the research and domain specifics.

 ## Agenda - Monday, July 14th, 1:30pm to 6:30pm